... ...

 Both the income and expenses journal practice sheets are linked to the Data Lists sheet.

-You can add information to this sheet or change the information currently in there.
+You can add account categories to this sheet or change the information currently in there.

 If you want to keep a record of all journals you enter you will need to copy and paste (values only) the journal results into a new sheet after every journal you enter.
 This template will not do it automatically.
 Here's an example: